 Running twice a day can be very beneficial to your training plan if it is done safely and intentionally.
 And despite what you might think, running twice a day is not only for elite athletes or elite runners.
-Both experienced runners and unexperienced runners can utilize double runs to maximize their running performance.
+Both experienced runners and inexperienced runners can utilize double running to maximize their running performance.

 In this article, we’ll cover why running twice a day might be a good option for you, and how to run twice a day safely to avoid injury risk.

 If you’re a student-athlete, you might be required to run twice a day, whether you’re doing two-a-days practices or just being required to run once on your own and once in practice.

 If you’re training for a distance race, running twice a day might be the only way to reach your weekly mileage given your everyday schedule.

 Or if you’re an ultra runner, two-a-day runs might be necessary to get your body used to spending that much time on your legs.